zudochkin/awesome-newsletters/README.md

 * [WebRTC Weekly](https://webrtcweekly.com/).
 A weekly & brief newsletter with all the latest news and activities on WebRTC.
 * [Web Audio Weekly](http://blog.chrislowis.co.uk/waw.html).
 A weekly newsletter for people are interested in the Web Audio API, the Web MIDI API, or sound on the web in general.
 * [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
+* [Founders Grid](http://foundersgrid.com/).
+A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.

 # License